-- 1. Align the palm rest assembly to its original position in the computer and snap it into place.

-- 2. Tighten the screws to secure the palmrest assembly to the front of the computer.

-- 3. Route the touch cable and connect to the system board.

-- 4. Tighten the screws that secure the palmrest assembly to the base of the computer.
+- 1. Align the palm rest assembly to its original position in the computer and snap it into place. - 2.
+Connect the power LED cable and touchpad cable. - 3.
+Tighten the screws to secure the palmrest assembly to the front of the computer. - 4.
+Tighten the screws to secure the palmrest assembly to the base of the computer. - 5.
+Install - a. keyboard - b. keyboard trim - c. base cover - d. battery. - 6.
+Follow the procedures in After Working Inside Your computer

-- 5. Install:

-- a) keyboard

-- b) keyboard trim

-- c) base cover

-- d) battery

-- e) SD card

-- 6. Follow the procedures in After Working Inside Your Computer.